vmx17/ProtoDraw-with-DirectN/README.md

 - The renderer is located in `Renderers\Dx11Renderer.cs`. it has a `MapVertexData()` where cause memory access violation.
 - The data provider is `Model\SimpleDrawLineManager.cs`.
 At the top of the code has `VertexData` property which should be mapped as vertex data in renderer.
 - The current control center is `ViewModels\DirectNPageViewModel`.
+- This uses float value mainly in real coodinate.
+There are no normalized value operation.